 Unless otherwise agreed, and subject to the application of the then current hourly rates, these Terms and Conditions of Business shall apply to all future instructions given by you to us.

-Although your continuing instructions in this matter will amount to an acceptance of these Terms and Conditions of Business, it should be helpful if you would please sign and return one copy of the same for us to retain on our file.
+Although your continuing instructions in this matter will amount to an acceptance of these Terms and Conditions of Business, it should be helpful if you would please acknowledge receipt of the same.

 You may terminate your instructions to us in writing at any time.
 We will be entitled to keep all your papers and documents while there is any money owing to us for our charges/expenses on termination or completion.
 If at any stage you do not wish us to continue doing work and/or incurring charges and expenses on your behalf, you must tell us this clearly in writing.